The student loan crisis has never been worse.

 Though many borrowers struggle with repayment (11.5 percent of recent graduates are in default), there are steps you can take while in college to make sure that you are not one of them.

 Of course, you should be responsible for your student loan money and only borrow what you truly need.
-You could also get a part-time job to help make some extra money so you can take on less debt in the first place.
+You could also get a part-time job like driving for DoorDash so you can take on less debt in the first place.
 These are the obvious ways to save.

 Paying Student Loans While in College

 The single best move you can make to save on your student loans while you are in college is to make payments on your loans – even though you may not be required to.
 You will save money on interest and will have less debt to deal with once you walk across the stage to receive your diploma.

 I’ll go through some simple strategies based on the type of loan you have.

 If You Have Unsubsidized Federal Student Loans and/or Private Student Loans